shahzaneer/shahzaneer/README.md

 ## `$ cat current_work.log`

-Currently working as a **Cloud & AI Infrastructure Engineer** at Alethia AI, designing and operating scalable AI/ML and GPU-based workloads across **AWS**, **GCP**, **RunPod**, and **Vast.ai**.
+Currently working as a **Cloud & AI Infrastructure Engineer** at Stealth AI, designing and operating scalable AI/ML and GPU-based workloads across **AWS**, **GCP**, **RunPod**, and **Vast.ai**.
-Alethia AI is a Singapore-based AI R&D Lab building Generative AI, blockchain, digital-twin, and real-time agentic AI technologies for Education, financials and creative world.
+Stealth AI is a Singapore-based AI R&D Lab building Generative AI, blockchain, digital-twin, and real-time agentic AI technologies for Education, financials and creative world.

 My work sits at the intersection of cloud platforms, DevOps automation, security, AI compute, and blockchain infrastructure.